 Over 80 per cent of our students pursue post-secondary studies at the university level in such disciplines as: engineering, music, life sciences, visual arts, economics, philosophy, journalism, drama and film.

 Etobicoke School of the Arts is very well known in North America.
 Our well-deserved reputation for excellence draws students from across the province.
-In May 2010, the Fraser Institute named ESA the top school in the GTA.
 Our students have also excelled on the Provincial Grade 10 Literacy Test and on the Grade 9 EQAO Results.